plusiv/fastapi-tortoise-api-base/README.md

 [![GitHub Super-Linter](https://github.com/plusiv/fastapi-tortoise-api-base/actions/workflows/lint.yaml/badge.svg)](https://github.com/marketplace/actions/super-linter)

 This is a template project for building API applications using FastAPI, Poetry, and Tortoise ORM.
+The base project is about a To-Do application, so, feel free of removing every line of code outside of your needs.

 ## Prerequisites